Best WIFI & Programmable Thermostat Reviews – Guide 2016

 - Cost – a programmable thermostat is much less expensive that a smart thermostat, the Lux Universal 7-Day Programmable Touch Screen Thermostat costs less than 1/3 the price of the Honeywell Wi-Fi 9000 Color Touchscreen Thermostat.

-- Installation – almost all smart Wi-Fi enabled thermostats need a ‘C’ wire (or additional power source) to enable the Wi-Fi to work, the Sensi Wi-Fi Smart Programmable Thermostat 1F86U-42WF being one of the few exceptions.
+- Installation – almost all smart Wi-Fi enabled thermostats needs a ‘C’ wire (or additional power source) to enable the Wi-Fi to work, the Sensi Wi-Fi Smart Programmable Thermostat 1F86U-42WF being one of the few exceptions.
 Many of the programmable only models do not.

 - Remotely controllable – with Wi-Fi connectivity, the setting for your heating and cooling can be adjusted from anywhere, through a computer, smartphone or tablet.
 Programmable ones cannot.